AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/dataset.md

 # Configure a dataset to capture consent and preference data

-In order for Adobe Experience Platform to process customer consent data that conforms to the Adobe consent standard, that data must be sent to a dataset whose schema contains Adobe-standard consent fields.
+In order for Adobe Experience Platform to process customer consent data, that data must be sent to a dataset whose schema contains consent-related fields.
 Specifically, this dataset must be based on the [!DNL XDM Individual Profile] class, and enabled for use in [!DNL Real-time Customer Profile].

-This document provides steps for configuring a dataset to collect Adobe-standard consent data.
+This document provides steps for configuring a dataset to collect consent data in Experience Platform.
 For an overview of the full workflow for collecting consent data in Platform, refer to the [consent collection overview](./overview.md).

+>[!IMPORTANT]
+>
+>The examples in this guide use a standardized set of fields to represent customer consent values, as defined by the [Consents & Preferences XDM data type](../../../xdm/data-types/consents.md).
+The structure of these fields is intended to provide an efficient data model to cover many common consent-collection use cases.
+>
+>However, you can also define your own mixins to represent consent according to your own data models.
+Please consult with your legal team to get approval for a consent data model that fits your business needs, based on the following options:
+>
+>* The standardized consent mixin
+>* A custom consent mixin created by your organization
+>* A combination of the standardized consent mixin and additional fields provided by a custom consent mixin

 ## Prerequisites